zhenhouhong/QSpeech/README.md

 </table>

 A library tool about quantum neural network in speech application.
-Here we implement the Low-qubit Circuit, Quantum M5(QM5), Quantum Tacotron(QTacotron) and Quantum Transformer-TTS(QTransformer-TTS).
+Here we implement the Quantum M5(QM5), Quantum Tacotron(QTacotron) and Quantum Transformer-TTS(QTransformer-TTS).

 ## Requirements